Adam Gemili decides to race in London 2012 100m

 But Gemili told BBC Radio Kent: "My plan is to go to the Olympics and compete with the world's top sprinters and not get beaten too badly."

-Gemili confirmed his qualification by finishing second in the UK trials at the weekend.
+Gemili confirmed his qualification by at the weekend.
 However afterwards Afilaka described him as an "emotional wreck".